-A185.
+A192.
 For the IT applications relevant to the information system, understanding the nature and complexity of the specific IT processes and general IT controls that the entity has in place may assist the auditor in determining which IT applications the entity is relying upon to accurately process and maintain the integrity of information in the entity's information system.
 Such IT applications may be subject to risks arising from the use of IT.

-A186.
+A193.
 Identifying the IT applications that are subject to risks arising from the use of IT involves taking into account controls identified by the auditor because such controls may involve the use of IT or rely on IT.
 The auditor may focus on whether an IT application includes automated controls that management is relying on and that the auditor has identified, including controls that address risks for which substantive procedures alone do not provide sufficient appropriate audit evidence.
 The auditor may also consider how information is stored and processed in the information system relating to significant classes of transactions, account balances, and disclosures and whether management is relying on general IT controls to maintain the integrity of that information.

-A187.
-The controls identified by the auditor may depend on system-generated reports, in which case, the IT applications that produce those reports may be subject to risks arising from the use of IT.
-In other cases, the auditor may plan not to rely on controls over the system-generated reports and plan to directly test the inputs and outputs of the report generation process, in which case, the auditor may identify the related IT applications as not being subject to risks arising from IT and, thus, these controls may not be subject to the requirements in paragraphs 26c-d.
+A194.
+The controls identified by the auditor in accordance with paragraph 27 may depend on system-generated reports that contain information that is used in the operation of the controls.
+In such circumstances, the control owner might rely on controls over the preparation and maintenance of such reports or perform other procedures to verify the information is accurate and complete.
+Likewise, the auditor may obtain audit evidence about the accuracy and completeness of the information by directly testing the inputs and outputs of the system-generated reports, rather than rely on controls over the preparation and maintenance of such reports.
+In such circumstances, the auditor may not identify the related IT applications as being subject to risks arising from the use of IT and, thus, such controls may not be subject to the requirement in paragraph 29b.

-A188.
+A195.
 The extent of the auditor's understanding of the IT processes, including the extent to which the entity has general IT controls in place, will vary with the nature and circumstances of the entity and its IT environment and will also be based on the nature and extent of controls identified by the auditor.
 The number of IT applications that are subject to risks arising from the use of IT also will vary based on these factors.
 Examples are as follows: